sentanos/roblox-bots/Examples/README.md

 4. Configure the username, password, get key, and post key in receiver.php
 5. Configure the file in roblox-bots-master/Lua/send.lua with the same get key and post key, including your server URL.

-(The get key and post key are basically passwords for your API, don't want people accessing your group, right?)
+(The get key and post key are basically passwords for your API.
+Don't want people accessing your group, right?)

 Once you've done that you can use the send function in your ROBLOX game to execute commands on the server!